pmlod/portfolio/topics/Lexical density.md

 # Lexical density

 Lexical density is a measurement of the complexity of a language sample.
 It is commonly expressed as the proportion of lexical units (content words) either to functional units (grammatical words) or to higher-level structures such as sentences and clauses.

-The latter method is the one implemented by ContentLab, with lexical density given by:
+The latter method is the one implemented by {% vars.repo.PROD_NAME %}.

 $$
 L_d = \frac{N_l}{N_h} \times 100